This is the kind of phobia that feels inescapable.

 Eternity and Infinity OCD died down before I started therapy

 Now the therapy was great.
 And it helped me with the OCD struggles that were building over the years.
-I still use the techniques today and have arranged more therapy in 2021.
+I still use the techniques today and have had more therapy since.

 This has happened to me three times now.
 As a teenager, in my mid-twenties and now in my early thirties.

-I cannot pinpoint exactly why this has seemed to come around in 7-8 year cycles.
+I cannot pinpoint exactly why this seems to happen in 7-8 year cycles.

-But I do know that changing my diet has been a big factor in improving my mental health in 2021.
+But I do know that changing my diet has been a big factor in improving my mental health since the pandemic.

 If I have a period of anxiety, I ask myself one question: